The Cefi Apocalypse

 Prices will move with supply and demand but will rarely stay above 1.

-In addition to the normal price discovery mechanism, there can be slippage during execution.
+In addition to the standard price discovery mechanism, there can be slippage during execution.
 Celsius has $467 million stuck in Staked ETH that would result in 70% slippage if traded via a Decentralized Exchange like Curve.

 A flawed structure